 On calls, I know what you’re thinking before you say it, and you know my next move before I make it.
 You trust me, and I trust you.
 We both know our roles.

-I’ve read about knights in full plate armor, who discovered they did not have the visibility or the mobility to protect themselves in a 360 degree battle environment.
+I’ve read about knights in full plate armor, who discovered they did not have the visibility or the mobility to protect themselves in a 360-degree battle environment.
 So they started fighting in pairs, back to back.
 A well-trained, well-practiced partnership could hold back hundreds of foes.
 You are this to me.

 I will hold you to the highest standards, the same ones you hold me to.
 I expect you to be your best self, and together, we will strain our potential until it cries for mercy.
-We don’t let each other slack, and we call it like call it like we see it.
+We don’t let each other slack, and we call it like we see it.
 If I didn’t do my job, you let me know, and you don’t sugar coat it to protect my feelings.
 You’re always helping me to better myself, to capitalize on my strengths and work on my rough edges.

 You are the other side of my coin.
 We complement each other, good apart but better together.
 I never want to leave you hanging.
 When you alley, I will oop.
 You set it up, I’ll bring in the punch line.